The Pros and Cons of Wholesaling: Examining the Benefits and Limitations of This Real Estate Investment Strategy

 Minimal Risk And Investment

-It is also desirable from a risk-management perspective because it allows them to hedge against potential market risks, such as market downturns, interest rate fluctuations or other macroeconomic factors, which may potentially affect the property’s value.
+It is also desirable from a risk-management perspective because it allows them to hedge against potential market risks, such as market downturns, interest rate fluctuations or other macroeconomic factors, which may affect the property’s value.

 In addition, the minimal investment required for wholesaling is beneficial for those who don’t necessarily have a lot of disposable income or resources but want to get into the real estate industry.